Cookie Consent

 Retrofitting Insect Light Traps: A Practical Step for Food Manufacturers

 While there’s no immediate ban on fluorescent UV-A lamps used in insect light traps, many food manufacturers are already choosing to retrofit with LED.
-In this blog, we explore why retrofitting makes sense now and the practical steps food businesses can take to plan ahead.

 There’s a lot of noise in the pest control and food safety space right now about fluorescent lamps being banned.
 But let’s be clear: there is no immediate ban on fluorescent insect-attracting lamps (UV-A), and there's no regulatory requirement forcing you to switch right now.